Geometries in perturbative quantum field theory: Dodgson polynomials

-The case that an edge $e$ is in $I$ but not in $J$ is slightly more complicated.
 We need the notion of oriented vertices and cycles. \begin{defn} We call $v\in\sV(G)$ {\em oriented} if non-self-loop edges incident to $v$ are all outgoing or all ingoing.
-We write $e\sim v$ for such an edge.
-In particular $e\sim v$ implies that $e$ is not a self-loop, although $v$ may have self-loops.
-A cycle $C$ of edges is {\em oriented} if in graph homology $\partial C=0$, i.e.\ there exists a consistent orientation running through $C$. \end{defn}
+We write $e\sim v$ if the non-self-loop edge $e$ is incident to the oriented vertex $v$ (which may have incident self-loops $\neq e$).
+A cycle $C$ is {\em oriented} if all edge-heads are attached to tails in $C$. \end{defn}